 Private Advertising and Advertising Networks

 Advertising networks (like Google AdSense, Media.net, Mediavine, AdThrive, etc. ) take care of the above work for you.
-However, payment is usually per ad click or per impressions (the number of times an ad shows up on your blog).
+However, payment is usually per ad click (CPC) or per impressions (CPM).
+Impressions means the number of times an ad shows up on your blog.
+The average CPM for Google Adsense is between $1 and $1.5 per 1,000 impressions.
 If you have a lot of traffic coming in to your blog, the clicks and impressions can add up.
 But if you don’t have a lot of traffic, you won’t make a lot of money with an ad network.

 Affiliate Marketing and Affiliate Programs